Tristan Unrau, Two Figures in a Wood, 2016, oil on canvas, 33 x 25.5"

 This exhibition takes from new and recent work made by Unrau over the last two years, primarily in Vancouver, Los Angeles and Roberts Creek on the Sunshine Coast.

 The focal point of the exhibition, a roughly seven by thirteen foot painting, reveals a lush rolling topography, captured during high summer months.
-The Grapes Seemed Fatter (2017) positions the gallery within its three blazing suns and infinitely tangled perspectives; fragmented, as if a memory of these psycho-geographical landscapes.
+The Grapes Seemed Fatter (2017) positions the gallery within its three blazing suns and infinitely tangled perspectives; fragmented, a memory of these psycho-geographical landscapes.

 Other painting, drawing and sculpture sit in relation to this work, nodding to experimental films such as Alexander Kluge’s Yesterday Girl (1966) or blissful moments of embrace during tense cultural shifts.
 Sculpture as maquette or architectural model litter the gallery, borrowing in part from what’s found on the gallery walls while exposing a broad meandering of image and subsequent contexts.